gl-inet/docs-iot/docs/thread_board_router/gl-s20/user_manual.md

 ##### **Ethernet**

-To establish an Ethernet connection, use an Ethernet cable to connect the WAN portoftheGL-S20 to the LAN port of an up stream  device.
+To establish an Ethernet connection, use an Ethernet cable to connect the WAN port of the GL-S20 to the LAN port of an up stream  device.

 On the left side of the Web Admin Panel  →  INTERNET → Internet → Ethernet card.